 Yes, you would.

-You would include Mr. Arnold in your story because the story is in the distant past and many can accept that he was a complicated man.
+You would include Mr. Arnold in your story because the story is in the distant past, and many can accept that he was a complicated man.

-You should write the complete story of your ancestor who had trouble with the law.
+It would be best to write the complete story of your ancestor who had trouble with the law.
 Let readers see the good and bad things they did.

 ↪️ Do you want to write a family history book?